wp-plugins/my-optional-modules/readme.txt

 2. Share icons displayed at the top of the post content.

 == Changelog ==
+= 10.4 =
+* 	*Release Date - 9th, October, 2015*
+*	Minor change to how exclude posts handles dated exclusion parameters
+*	Set homepage as post skips sticky post when front page is set to latest post
+*	[mom_miniloop] information added to readme
+*	[mom_miniloop] shortcode parameter able to be customized
+*	[mom_miniloop] bugfixes

+= 10.3 =
+*	*Release Date - 8th, October, 2015*
+*	Specify your own list of DNSBL to use with the DNSBL comment setting
+*	When posts are hidden based on user levels, the comment form is disabled for those users as well
+*	myoptionalmodules10.css renamed to simply css.css

 = 10.2 =
 *	*Release Date - 5th, October, 2015*
 *	fixed an error when excluding posts based on user levels